 So how do you choose your teacher?
 By style, accolades, yelp reviews, Instagram followers, performance history?
 Should it be the first result in your Google search for “Guitar Lessons Near Me”?

 In our lessons at Belfast Dreams you are our 'star'.
 We customise the learning for you while giving a helping hand whenever or wherever we can, even outside of our teaching hours by email or online.
-Don't feel you need to rely on YouTube, they can help, but an instructor can understand the growth areas you will face, the skills and the knowledge to help you over them, and even to help understand those lessons you've been watching on YouTube!
+Don't feel you need to rely on YouTube, the videos can help, but an instructor can understand the growth areas you will face, the skills and the knowledge to help you overcome them, and even to help understand those lessons you've been watching on YouTube that you enjoy!

 Ring Belfast Dreams and Mick today at 078 5625 6653.
 Always open till 10pm.